k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 ### **Step 1**: Install and Validate Docker and Docker Compose Runtime

-If Docker has not already been installed on your machine, follow the <a href="https://docs.docker.com/engine/install/">Docker installation guide</a> from Docker's official documentation.
+If Docker has not already been installed on your machine, please refer to the <a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/6-Docker-Compose.html">Docker and Docker Compose Installation</a> topic.

 The easiest and recommended way to get Docker Compose is to install Docker Desktop.
-Docker Desktop includes Docker Compose, Docker Engine, and Docker CLI, all prerequisites for Compose.
-See https://docs.docker.com/compose/install/ for more information.
+Docker Desktop includes Docker Compose, Docker Engine, and Docker CLI, and all prerequisites for Compose.
+Please also refer to the <a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/6-Docker-Compose.html">Docker and Docker Compose Installation</a> topic.

 ### **Step 2**: Download the K2view Blueprints